matrix-io/matrix-documentation/docs/matrix-hal/examples/pressure.md

 ## Overview

-The Pressure sensor reports values for:
+The pressure sensor reports values for:

 * Pressure
 * Altitude